If you’re looking for a great deal on rooftop solar in 2021, Tesla Solar offers the lowest prices of any major installer.

 Tesla’s vehicle and energy storage businesses are growing nicely, but Musk himself has admitted that they simply don’t have the resources to focus on all their on-going projects – vehicles, storage, and solar.
 The solar business has sat idle, slowing degrading away as a result.
 It’s possible the company could reorient both funds and talent towards its solar products, but with so many already-promised-yet-unreleased vehicles still to come (the pickup truck, the Roadster, and the Semi), it’ll probably stay busy with its vehicle business for the foreseeable future.

-Is a solar roof right for your home?
+Is a solar roof right for your home in 2021?
 Find out with a free quote.